krissara/first_app/README.markdown

 == Welcome to Rails
-This is first application - ruby on rails
+This is first application - ruby on rails by Sara

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.